 Casey’s Law refers to the Matthew Casey Wethington Act for Substance Abuse Intervention.
-The law became effective in Kentucky in 2004 and was inspired by Casey Wethington’s death of a heroin overdose at age 23.
+The law became effective in Kentucky in 2004 and was inspired by Casey Wethington’s death of a heroin overdose.
 The law allows the parents, relatives, or friends of an addicted person to lawfully intervene and request involuntary, court-ordered addiction treatment for their addicted loved one.

 At Landmark, we work with attorneys and other experts in the law to help you utilize Casey’s Law to send your loved one to treatment.
 For more information, please speak with one of our Admissions Consultants.